btcguide/btcguide.github.io/_pages/equipment-advanced.md

 However you secure these backups, you want one set of gear for each seed, or a minimum of 3 in total.

 #### Hardware wallet storage bags
 Electromagnetic pulse (EMP) bags, also known as a Faraday cage or bag, should be used to store your hardware wallets.
-EMP bags may protect your hardware wallets from damage by electromagnetic radiation such as cellular, GPS, Bluetooth, Wifi, RFID, NFC radio waves etc. which may damage your devices.
+EMP bags may protect your hardware wallets from damage by electromagnetic radiation such as cellular, GPS, Bluetooth, WiFi, RFID, NFC radio waves etc. which may damage your devices.

 A more extreme, but unlikely, attack vector that an EMP bag may protect you from is an EMP.
-EMPS are strong waves of electromagnetic energy that can damage electronic devices like hardware wallets.
+EMPs are strong waves of electromagnetic energy that can damage electronic devices like hardware wallets.
 EMPs are usually associated with nuclear weapons or solar weather events like a coronal mass ejection, but minor EMPs can also occur from lightning strikes or even power lines surges.

-Various faraday cage / EMP bag products exist on the market but a cheap but effective option is to vaccum seal your hardware wallets in mylar which can be found cheaply on [Amazon](https://www.amazon.com/s?k=mylar&ref=nb_sb_noss).
-[Silenct Pocket](https://silent-pocket.com/) is one of many companies that offer a range of Farday cage products (not an endorsement, just an example).
+Various Faraday cage / EMP bag products exist on the market but a cheap but effective option is to vacuum seal your hardware wallets in Mylar which can be found cheaply on [Amazon](https://www.amazon.com/s?k=mylar&ref=nb_sb_noss).
+[Silenct Pocket](https://silent-pocket.com/) is one of many companies that offer a range of Faraday cage products (not an endorsement, just an example).

 #### DVD Drive Instead of USB Drive
 Using a DVD for installing Ubuntu is slightly preferred over a USB drive.